pgulutzan/pgfindlib/README.md

 If the path is blank or there's a trailing : we do not treat it as "." which seems to be how loader handles it.</P>

 <H3 id="Re ldconfig -p and uname -m">Re ldconfig -p and uname -m</H3><HR>
-<P>These are very common, so one assmes that they're in the usual places and invokes them via popen().
+<P>These are very common, so one assumes that they're in the usual places and invokes them via popen().
 If the call fails then there's no output and no error.
 There's an assumption that ldconfig -p output looks the same on every Linux distro, which is undocumented, and in fact the format on FreeBSD with ldconfig -r is quite different, but still okay.